sharathgopinath/microservice-kubernetes-demo/README.md

 ```
 You can check if the app service is running by the kubectl get services command
 <img src="images/get-svc-app-aws.png" width="600">

-4. It may take couple of minutes for the app to start and respond to your requests, wait for a few minues and your application should be up and running! :crossed_fingers: It should be available on http://********.ap-southeast-2.elb.amazonaws.com/api/Product (base url is available from kubectl get svc command)
+4. It may take couple of minutes for the app to start and respond to your requests, wait for a few minutes and your application should be up and running! :crossed_fingers: It should be available on http://********.ap-southeast-2.elb.amazonaws.com/api/Product (base url is available from kubectl get svc command)

-### Tear down all resources
+### Tear down all resources - ***Important***
 1. Run the below commands to de-provision your resources from within Kubernetes
 ```
 > kubectl delete -f mssql-pv.aws.yaml